Content overview (newest to oldest):

 Together with the Request, the taxpayer must prove the inability to pay taxes.
 Namely, the taxpayer must enclose the data related to the decrease in the turnover of the previous month for at least 20% in comparison to the same month last year or explain why the decline in turnover is expected in the following three months for at least 20%.

 Following the submission of the Request, the Tax Authorities will inform the taxpayer if their Request was accepted.
-By accepting the Request, the taxpayer is still obliged to submit all tax returns within legal deadline, however, Tax Authorities will delay the taxpayer´ payments for three months.
+By accepting the Request, the taxpayer is still obliged to submit all tax returns within the legal deadline, however, Tax Authorities will delay the taxpayer´ payments for three months.

 One Request shall be submitted for the delay of payment of all tax liabilities (contributions, memberships etc.)